DirektoratetForByggkvalitet/dibk-ansvarsrett/README.md

 ## Deploy to production

 First you need access to the code.
 It is hosted at [DIBK Bitbucket](https://bitbucket.org/dibk/dibk-web).
 The Javascript file that this project produces after `npm run build` in `/build/static/js/main.numbers.js` needs to be moved over to the DIBK-web project.
 The path to where the file should live is  `DiBK.Presentation\modules\veivisere`.
 Commit it to the branch `Veivisere` and let Creuna (Hege Seilen) know to deploy the new code.
-The pictures and text changes are uploaded to Episerver
+The pictures and text changes are uploaded to Episerver.